Economy of Poland: Pharmaceuticals

-The total value of the Polish pharmacy market in 2008 was PLN 24.1bn, 11.5% more than in 2007.
+The pharmaceutical market is worth 50 billion PLN as of As of 2023, an increase of 9.5% over the previous year.

-The non-prescription medicines market, which accounts for about one-third of the total market value, was worth PLN 7.5bn in 2008.
-This value includes drugs and non-drugs such as dietary supplements, cosmetics, dressings, dental materials, diagnostic tests and medical devices.
+The non-prescription medicine market, which accounts for about one-third of the total market value, was worth PLN 7.5bn in 2008.
+This value includes drugs and non-drugs such as dietary supplements, cosmetics, dressings, dental materials, diagnostic tests, and medical devices.
 The prescription medicines market was worth PLN 15.8bn.